Qualifying for Disability Benefits (SSDI) with Asthma in Pennsylvania

 Today, millions of Americans live with some form of disability.
 For many of these individuals, their medical condition is so severe that it prevents them from going to work and earning an income.
 Of course, life doesn’t pause for health issues — and neither do your utility bills, housing expenses, groceries, and other day-to-day costs.
 However, there’s good news: the SSA (Social Security Administration) spends billions of dollars on monthly programs every year to help those who cannot work.

 Unfortunately, it’s more difficult than you might think to get a claim approved.
 Even if an injury or illness feels very obvious and real to you and your physician, the SSA will still need to review your application, a large part of which rests on the strength of the medical documentation you are able to provide.
 So how does the SSA evaluate asthma claims?
 If you have asthma, can you qualify for disability benefits?
+Our Philadelphia disability attorneys will be happy to help.

 How Our Pennsylvania Disability Lawyers Can Help